cibolabs/pixeldriller/doc/source/tutorial.rst

 Note that:

 - two STAC_ *Items* were found that matched the Point's location and imagery acquisition window
-- the call to ``pt.stats.get_stats()`` (with no parameters) returns a dictionary keyed by the item_id whose values are another dictionary, which is keyed by the statstic name
+- the call to ``pt.stats.get_stats()`` (with no parameters) returns a dictionary keyed by the item_id whose values are dictionaries, keyed by the statstic name
-- the standard statistics are retrieved using the ``drillstats.STATS_`` symbols
+- the standard statistics are retrieved using the ``STATS_`` symbols in the :mod:`pixdrill.drillstats` module.
 - the user statistcs are retrieved using the user-defined name

 A note about image no-data values